ami17355/cs1302-ce30/README.md

 **CHECKPOINT**

 Now for some better analytics!
 It turns out that hip young people like our product for some reason.
-Your boss want to cash in on that opportunity by having you finding users with a maximal social score based on a formula provided by the company's data scientists.
+Your boss wants to cash in on that opportunity by having you find users with a maximal social score based on a formula provided by the company's data scientists.
 Let's do this!

 1. **EVERYONE:** Consider a scenario where you need to sort the `users` array by user